We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 You can adopt these lifestyle habits to help prevent and treat constipation:

-- Eat a healthy diet with lots of fruits, vegetables, whole grains, and other fiber-rich foods.
+- Add dietary fiber.
+Eat a healthy diet with lots of fruits, vegetables, whole grains, and other fiber-rich foods.

-- Drink lots of liquids, such as water, coffee, tea, or fruit juices.
+- Drink more.
+Drink lots of liquids, such as water, coffee, tea, or fruit juices.
+Most of your liquids should come from water.

-- Don’t resist the urge to have a bowel movement.
-Waiting to use the washroom can lead to constipation.
+- Don’t wait to go.
+Don’t resist the urge to have a bowel movement.
+Waiting to use the bathroom can lead to constipation.

-- Incorporate a few tablespoons of unprocessed wheat bran, psyllium husk (Metamucil), or other fiber supplements into your daily routine.
+- Try fiber supplements.
+Incorporate a few tablespoons of unprocessed wheat bran, psyllium husk (Metamucil), or other fiber supplements into your daily routine.